 Giggers Are Less Risk-Averse

 Another factor in favor of insurance is that it it’s really selling only one benefit: peace of mind.
 In the traditional economy, people are taught to be afraid of risk.
 Risk of losing their job in particular, but also of damage to their car, their house, and themselves.
 To avoid risk, they spring for insurance even though they know that it’s not likely to pay off.

 But when someone chooses to do gigs for a living, they have already embraced a higher level of risk.
 They aren’t as afraid of things going bad.
 And to them, saving the money is better than trying to get a false peace of mind.

 And, of course, security comes with restrictions.
 People who have day jobs have made that bargain already: a secure paycheck for restricted schedules, duties, and workplace.

 But people who give up that security for a job gigging have embraced the freedom to be in control of their own work schedules.
 They are prepared to sacrifice some income in favor of having a freer life.

 And as a result, they’re probably going to be less happy with dental insurance, anyway.
 Dental insurance partly helps pay for procedures, but it also proposes strict limitations on what it will pay for.
-It might ask you to wait a certain period of time before your get a dental crown or braces.
+It might ask you to wait a certain period of time before you schedule your next consulation.
 And it might limit whether you get a full ceramic dental crown or just a metal crown or if you can get Invisalign.
 People in the gig economy don’t want those kinds of restrictions and they’re more likely to want to do without.